How is Bolton Doing?

 What are the topics?

 We theme the sessions so that we can can really on focus on specific issues.
-Coming up in 2021-22 we will have sessions on Preparing for Adulthood, experience of neuro-developmental pathways, Sensory Integration and many more.
+Coming up in 2022 we will have sessions on Bolton’s key priorities for SEND.
 We can then make sure the professionals that attend are the key people locally for the theme.

 What should I talk about?